turbot/steampipe-mod-kubernetes-insights/README.md

 steampipe dashboard
 ```

 By default, the dashboard interface will then be launched in a new browser window at https://localhost:9194.

-From here, you can run dashboards by selecting one or searching for a specific one.
+From here, you can view dashboards and reports.

 ### Credentials